lettier/slackotron/README.md

 # Install JDK 8.
 # Install and run Redis.
 # Install and run RabbitMQ.
-# Download the Stanford Parser and NER.
+# Download the Stanford Parser and NER (see dependencies below).
 python2_location=$(which python2) # Arch Linux
 python2_location=$(which python) # Ubuntu or Mac OSX virtualenv --no-site-packages --python=$python2_location --always-copy \